Sexual abuse is devastating to the lives of victims, but you can take perpetrators to court. For help, call a Chicago sexual abuse attorney.

 For one, the abuser is likely to have an attorney of his or her own, so you’ll want to consider hiring a Chicago sexual abuse lawyer to help you get the compensation you deserve.
 At Lane & Lane, LLC, we’re wholeheartedly committed to helping the victims of sex abuse find financial justice.

-Differences Between Criminal and Civil Court
+Differences Between Criminal and Civil Court for Sexual Abuse

 It’s likely that your abuser is in the process of being tried or has been tried in a criminal court.
 For many people, this seems like the end.
 After all, you can’t try someone for the same crime twice, right?
 Unfortunately, a criminal conviction for an abuser does nothing to financially compensate the abuser’s victim.

 Criminal charges are different from civil suits—they’re strictly meant to punish the perpetrator, preventing further damage to you and the community.
 But while abusers may pay high fines to the criminal courts for their actions, this money will not go toward your recovery.
-Indeed, everything from the criminal trial is focused on the accused rather not on your suffering.
+Indeed, everything from the criminal trial is focused on the accused rather than on your suffering.

 That’s where your civil suit comes in.
 Rather than being based on the crime that was committed, your Chicago sexual abuse claim will focus on the harm done to you.
 Your civil suit will be all about you and the compensation you deserve.
 This will be your main chance to recover, so it’s important to get started, even if the criminal trial is still going.

 If the abuser is convicted of a crime, that’s more evidence that you were harmed by him or her, giving you a better chance at winning your civil lawsuit.
 If you’re seeking compensation and your abuser is on trial for his or her crimes, get started as soon as possible on your case.
-Either way, give our firm a call to discuss your options.
+Either way, give our Chicago law firm a call to discuss your options.

-Common Perpetrators of Abuse
+Common Perpetrators of Sexual Abuse

 To get the compensation you deserve, you will need to name the perpetrator or perpetrators in your Chicago sexual abuse claim.
 To that end, the first step will be identifying the perpetrator and gathering evidence to prove your claim.